-Simple scheduling for small shift-based teams—but glitches, limited tools, and no GPS tracking hold it back.
+Simple scheduling for shift-based teams, but glitches and no GPS tracking hold it back.

-The platform is also pretty affordable for companies operating from a single location.
-But multi-location businesses see a higher price point for the same core features.
+When I Work is also pretty affordable for companies operating from a single location.
+Multi-location businesses see higher prices for the same core features.
 So, I’m not sure When I Work offers the best bang for your buck if you’re a medium or large-sized company working from more than one site.
 I also don’t think it’s the best for businesses on the move, especially since it doesn’t offer live location tracking.

 Key Features:

 - Shift scheduling.
-Create job schedules using drag-and-drop tools, ready templates, or auto-scheduling, and publish them directly to workers’ smartphones.
+Create and assign job schedules using drag-and-drop tools, ready templates, or auto-scheduling, and publish them directly to workers’ smartphones.

 - Shift self-service tools.
-Let employees use the OpenShifts tool to pick their own jobs and empower them to drop and swap shifts as needed.
+Let employees pick their own jobs and empower them to drop and swap shifts as needed.

 - Time tracking.
-Enable workers to clock in and out from any device.
+Allow workers to clock in and out from any device.
 Activate geofencing and photo verification to prevent time theft and buddy punching.

 - Team communication.
 Keep internal comms organized and teams up to date with 1-to-1 and group chats, company-wide broadcasts, and more.